Pentesting WiFi

 aircrack-ng

-(to crack the WEP/WPA-PSK keys)aireplay-ng
+(to crack the WEP/WPA-PSK keys)

 or the name of the attack with --{attack_name}